oneconcern/datamon/docs/proposals/diamond-design.md

 ```

 Use `--no-conflicts` to guard incremental uploads against clobbering already uploaded files, whenever this is not desirable.
-Flags determining the conflict handling mode cannot be used jointly.
+Flags determining the conflict-handling mode cannot be used jointly.

 ### Handling concurrency